 So why do we do this in cosmetics?

-Our skin, just like the digestive system, has the ability to absorb product over product into the epidermis, and let each product fulfill its purpose, without compromising its effectiveness. a variety of cosmetic products, with each product dedicated to a specific skin indication, and the combination between them provides the answer to the personal needs of a specific patient.
+Our skin, just like the digestive system, has the ability to absorb product over product into the epidermis, and let each product fulfill its purpose, without compromising its effectiveness.
+This is how modular cosmetics was born: a variety of cosmetic products, with each product dedicated to a specific skin indication, and the combination between them provides the answer to the personal needs of a specific patient.

 Thus, moisturizers (morning cream, night, etc.) will be adapted to the skin type – oily / dry, etc., but the treatment will be completed using specific serums: anti-aging, acne prevention, pigmentation prevention, etc. – which will be applied (as needed) as a base layer, under the moisturizers.